apache/cordova-docs/docs/en/edge/cordova/inappbrowser/window.open.md

 - __url:__ the URL to load (`String`).
 Call encodeURI() on this if you have Unicode characters in your URL.
 - __target:__ the target to load the URL in (`String`) (Optional, Default: "_self")

-        _self - opens in the Cordova WebView if url is in the white-list, else it opens in the InAppBrowser _blank - always open in the InAppBrowser _system - always open in the system web browser
+        _self - opens in the Cordova WebView if URL is in the white-list, else it opens in the InAppBrowser _blank - always open in the InAppBrowser _system - always open in the system web browser

 - __options:__ options for the InAppBrowser (`String`) (Optional, Default: "location=yes")